 As this project doesn’t require a GUI as there is no interaction with the simulation whilst running, familiarisation is the more important metric and so CellABM is the software of choice.

-This program is useful as it automatically outputs a graph showing the growth of each cell type over time, shown below.
-This can be used in my application to determine the rate of time required for the wound to heal with different starting parameters.

-Figure taken from running Marziahs program with 0.1mm2 area, 100 cancer cells and 200 stem cells.

-Marzihas code also outputs a 2D and 3D image of environment each iteration, this shows the movement of the cells over time.
-Which will be useful to demonstrate the emergent behaviours of wound healing with age.

-A possible detriment to Marzihas code currently is the computational power required.
-Running the above simulation on my machine (Mac Book Pro 2.8Ghz i7) took 22 minutes and 44 seconds to compute 50 iterations.
-Scaling this up to 1mm2 would therefore take a significant amount of time longer.
-This may be a code inefficiency or Marzihas rules being too complex.

-Another downside is that Marzihas code doesn’t implement any cell growth, and each cell is the same diameter as every other cell for the whole simulation.
-This is a simplification which I’ll endeavour to update with my implementation.

 2.7 Cell Migration

 A key element of ECs is their ability to migrate.
 This EC migration is an important fundamental process to our life, allowing the formation of embryos, organs and tissues.
 For developed Humans, migration allows for immunosuppression and more importantly to my research question, the migration of ECs into the wound of a damaged blood vessel to restore the vessels integrity [https://link.springer.com/article/10.1007/s00018-014-1678-0].